GOP Candidates Lawler and Molinaro to Newsmax: New Yorkers 'Want Change'

 "Quite frankly, Kathy Hochul and state lawmakers ought to get themselves back up to Albany and start to deliver it," he continued.
 "Their bail reform is a disaster."

-Mike Lawler, who is running in New York’s 17th Congressional District, told Newsmax that his campaign is up four points over incumbent Sean Patrick Maloney, D-N.Y.
+Mike Lawler, who is running in New York's 17th Congressional District, told Newsmax his campaign is up four points over incumbent Rep. Sean Patrick Maloney, D-N.Y.

 "It's because people see what he's about," Lawler said.
 "He's only focused on serving himself.
 The fact that at a time of recession, with inflation at a 41-year high, he would use taxpayer money to hire his husband's personal trainer, while people are struggling to pay their grocery bills, their gas bills, their home heating bills, speaks volumes to what his focus is."